kannankvs/md2/Command-Reference.md

 ## config load_mgmt_config

 This command is used to reconfigure hostname and mgmt interface based on device description file.
-This command needs root privileges.
 This command either uses the optional file specified as arguement or looks for the file "/etc/sonic/device_desc.xml".
 If the file does not exist or if the file does not have valid fields for "hostname" and "ManagementAddress", it fails.